Worst Unstable Points of a Hilbert Scheme: Worst unstable points of a Grassmannian containing a Hilbert scheme

 Furthermore, if $P$ is a constant polynomial, then there's $D_{P}\in\mathbb{N}$ such that $d\geq D_{P}$ implies \eqref{discriminant1}, \eqref{lowerbound1}, \eqref{asymptotic1} and

 \end{lemma} \begin{proof} We claim that

 and this implies

 These properties imply what we want to prove.
-For example, left-hand sides of \eqref{lowerbound1} and \eqref{upperbound2} tend to zero as $d\rightarrow\infty$ and the left-hand side of \eqref{discriminant1} tends to $\infty$ as $d\rightarrow\infty$ if these assumptions are true. $l(d)$ is the smallest integer such that
+For example, the left-hand sides of \eqref{lowerbound1} and \eqref{upperbound2} tend to zero as $d\rightarrow\infty$ and the left-hand side of \eqref{discriminant1} tends to $\infty$ as $d\rightarrow\infty$ if these assumptions are true.
+By the definition of $l$, the value $l(d)$ is the smallest integer satisfying

 Let $\frac{r-1}{r}<\eta<1$.
 Note that